The Am Tikvah School

 Rabbi Chayva Lehrman is the spiritual leader of Congregation Am Tikvah and completed her rabbinic studies at Hebrew Union College – Jewish Institute of Religion in Los Angeles.
 She designs the curriculum of the Am Tikvah School to grow in depth as children advance through the program.
 She always has an eye and ear for the spark within each child.

 Samantha Martin (aka Sam) serves as the Youth Education Administrator for the Am Tikvah School.
 She is a parent and passionate advocate for Jewish education.
-Her daughter is starting second grade at Brandeis and is a self-proclaimed "shul kid" that you'll see running around regularly.
+Her daughter is starting third grade at Brandeis and is a self-proclaimed "shul kid" that you'll see running around regularly.

 Cantor Barry Reich teaches the eldest grade of 6th – 8th graders.
 Here is an article that has more information about his background.
 He is a talented musician, Jewish song leader, and is incredibly kind, patient, and wise.
 He is also our lead B’nai Mitzvah educator.